-When checked, connectors of this style will not use jogs when crossing over other connectors, nor will other connectors use jogs when crossing over connectors of this style.
-This behavior only has meaning if jogs are enabled in the diagram (see Diagram Properties Connectors).
+When checked, this connector will not use jogs when crossing over other connectors, nor will other connectors use jogs when crossing over this connector.
+This behavior only has meaning if jogs are enabled in the diagram properties (see Diagram Properties Paths).
 This property is useful when a connector is used as a simple line rather than for connecting figures.